 There is a population of banksii in Samoa.
 How it got there from New Guinea is a mystery.
 We will never know whether it was introduced by humans or animals.
-Its name in Samoa is 'Fa'i Taemanu', which means bird dropping banana because birds eat it and spread it around.
+Its name in Samoa is 'Fa'i Taemanu', which means bird dropping banana because birds eat the fruit and spread the seeds.
 During a collecting mission to Samoa, we were lucky to find a parthenocarpic specimen (top right) which is the first step to the domestication of edible bananas.
 In wild bananas, the ovules in the female flowers need to be pollinated to produce fruits that are full of seeds surrounded by pulp.
 But parthenocarpic plants have the ability to produce fleshy fruits without the stimulus of pollination.
 This would have been the kind of plant from which people would have collected a sucker to transplant in their garden.
 Being fertile, these plants would cross with other bananas.
 Over time, crosses combined with selection for seedlessness produced mostly sterile cultivars of various ploidy.
 Like their wild parents, the first cultivars were diploid (two sets of chromosomes).
 They tend to have been displaced by the generally more robust and productive triploid cultivars (three sets), which are the main types that were spread outside the banana’s native range.
 Until recently, the only known tetraploid cultivars (four sets) were the products of forced crossings by breeders, but a few naturally occurring tetraploids have since been documented.

 Musa balbisiana is the other wild species whose genetic makeup is found alongside Musa acuminata’s in several edible bananas.
 It’s often found growing near villages and in people’s gardens, but these cultivated plants are different (see below).
 It’s quite difficult to find wild populations but it seems we found the real deal in Vietnam.